qdweer3/TikTok-Bot/README.md

 ## How to use
 1. Make sure you installed all the requirements
-2. If you are not using Windows follow the instruction above
+2. Run the tiktok-bot.py file and enjoy!
-3. Run the tiktok-bot.py file and enjoy!
+#thx to me edited to linux!
 ## Disclaimer
 * This tool is for educational purposes only
 * Do not use it for illegal work or without the consent of the tiktok account owner